Rosalia-Mwidege/Codepath-Prework/README.md

 I enjoy using:

 Instagram

-You can edit posts and comments
+- You can edit posts and comments

-Other users are not notified when you search them up
+- Other users are not notified when you search them up

 Whatsapp

-It is very convenient with all options for information to be shared
+- It is very convenient with all options for information to be shared

-Privacy option in terms of who views the status
+- Privacy option in terms of who views the status

 Youtube

-Keeps record of what you did not finish watching,
+- Keeps record of what you did not finish watching,

-Recommends similar videos
+- Recommends similar videos

 imessage

-Just like whatsapp, you can even send money
+- Just like whatsapp, you can even send money

-Deleting messages as soon as you send them
+- Deleting messages as soon as you send them

+Improvement:

+- Improve the UI by using different fonts/colors/background
+- Feel free to play around with other elements, such as image views, textfields, etc.
+- Iplement a way to change the color of the text as well

 I hope to create an application where university students conducting business can share their products , ratings and connect with customers
 ## Notes